 Effective leaders set the professional tone of the program as they model best practices.
-They encourage staff to expand their knowledge of working with infants and toddlers and their families.
-The leadership will ensure access to professional development opportunities that enables staff to meet this challenge.
+They encourage staff to expand their knowledge of working with young children and their families.
+The leadership will ensure access to professional development opportunities that enable staff to meet this challenge.

 - I.F.1.
-The leadership takes advantage of opportunities for advanced learning regarding best practice in the infant/toddler field. - I.F.2.
-The leadership assures that all program staff takes advantage of opportunities for advanced learning regarding best practice in the infant/toddler field.
+The leadership takes advantage of opportunities for advanced learning regarding current best practice in the early childhood field. - I.F.2.
+The leadership assures that all program staff takes advantage of opportunities for advanced learning regarding current best practice in the infant/toddler or preschool field.